Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Polynomial Neural Sheaf Diffusion

-Thus $p$ acts as a \emph{scalar spectral multiplier} $p(\lambda)=\sum_{k=0}^{K} c_k \lambda^k$ that scales the $i$-th sheaf Fourier mode by $p(\lambda_i)$, directly controlling the layer’s frequency response (low-/band-/high-pass).
-In view of the Dirichlet-energy identity $\langle x,Lx\rangle=\sum_i\lambda_i\widehat x_i^2$, designing $p(\lambda)$ decreasing in $\lambda$ emphasises smooth, globally aligned sheaf signals, while band-pass or high-pass choices selectively retain or amplify disagreement patterns.
-This extends the spectral theory of cellular sheaves \cite{hansen2019toward} to \emph{learnable} filters and also connects with the opinion-dynamics interpretation: PolyNSD layers implement data-driven operators $p(L)$ that explicitly shape how agreement and disagreement propagate across the sheaf.
+Since $U$ defines an orthonormal basis of \emph{sheaf Fourier modes}, $p_\theta(L)$ acts diagonally in this basis: the $i$-th mode is scaled by the multiplier $p_\theta(\lambda_i)$.
+Learning the polynomial coefficients therefore directly controls the layer's frequency response, allowing PolyNSD to learn low-, band-, or high-pass sheaf filters.
+In view of the Dirichlet-energy identity $\langle x,Lx\rangle=\sum_i\lambda_i\widehat{x}_i^2$, decreasing responses emphasise smooth, globally aligned sheaf signals, while band-pass or high-pass responses retain or amplify transported disagreement patterns.
+Moreover, because $L^k$ propagates information along paths of length up to $k$, the degree-$K$ polynomial gives each layer an explicit $K$-hop receptive field without stacking $K$ first-order diffusion steps.
+This extends the spectral theory of cellular sheaves \citep{hansen2019toward} to learnable filters and connects with opinion-dynamics interpretations in which $p_\theta(L)$ explicitly shapes how agreement and disagreement propagate across the sheaf.
+Further details and proofs on the underlying \emph{Sheaf Spectral Theory} are provided in Appendix~\autoref{app:spectral-selfadjoint}--\autoref{app:spectral-smoothness}.

-\paragraph{K-hop Locality.} Spatially, \autoref{eq:polysd-poly-filter} has an explicit $K$-hop receptive field: multiplying by $L$ propagates information across edges, and $L^k$ involves paths of length up to $k$.

-\begin{proposition}[\textbf{K-hop Locality}] Let $L$ be a sparse block Laplacian on a graph $G=(V,E)$ such that the off-diagonal block $(v,u)$ is nonzero only when $(v,u)\in E$, and diagonal blocks are arbitrary (PSD).
-Let $p(L)$ be as in \autoref{eq:polysd-poly-filter}.
+\textbf{K-hop Locality.} Although PolyNSD is defined spectrally, its polynomial form also has a clear spatial interpretation.
+Each multiplication by the sheaf Laplacian $L$ propagates information across one graph edge, while $L^k$ mixes information along paths of length at most $k$.
+Therefore, a degree-$K$ filter has an explicit $K$-hop receptive field, allowing a single PolyNSD layer to perform multi-hop transport-aware propagation without stacking $K$ first-order message-passing layers. \begin{proposition} Let $L$ be a sparse block sheaf Laplacian on a graph $G=(V,E)$, whose off-diagonal block $(v,u)$ can be nonzero only if $(v,u)\in E$, while diagonal blocks are arbitrary positive semidefinite matrices.
+Let $p(L)$ be the degree-$K$ polynomial filter in \autoref{eq:polysd-poly-filter}.
 Then: